crisluengo/doxpp/README.md

 the program simple.

 **dox++html** produces a series of HTML files documenting the project, using the JSON created by dox++parse.
-The generated HTML is based on [m.css](https://mcss.mosra.cz/) by Vladimír Vondruš.
+The generated HTML is based on [m.css](https://mcss.mosra.cz/), and its fantastic Doxygen C++ theme, by Vladimír Vondruš.
+It is all static HTML5 with customizable CSS, and wonderful client-side search functionality that uses JavaScript.

 **TODO** Eventually we'll have other generators here, for example to generate PDF through Pandoc.